hydroflux/abstractor-ws/README.md

 - [ ] Demo prompts should have a "go back" option
 - [ ] There is a function in export_settings to create the full_disclaimer---ideally there should be no functions in settings files
 - [ ] Change "Document Found" so that it lists either "recorded" or "recorded & downloaded" instead of located
+- [ ] Look into github vulnerability link that's broken
+- [ ] Convert notes from demo into a proper README

 ### Imports To Do